 I admire Kunimitsu for his fusion style approach to swordsmithing.
 Though there is some ambiguity surrounding the exact details of the story, it is held that, taking his foundation from the Awataguchi School of Kyoto where he studied, Kunimitsu relocated, developed his own style, and was one of the founders of the Soshu tradition.
 Another interesting thread for me is the connection between Kunimitsu and Munechika via the Yamashiro style.

 The primary difficulty can be finding patterns that have measurements so they can be enlarged to the actual size.
 Books with quality oshigata are one place to start from.
-I obtained this pattern from the soulsmith Pierre, he has a growing collection of scaled patterns available for download in his resource area.
+I obtained this pattern from the soulsmith Pierre, he has a growing collection of scaled patterns available for download in his resource area as well as precision cut kata available for study.
 He also has more information on scaling and making kata.

 I have had this particular pattern on file for several years and have continually had the printed image visible at my desk for pondering.
 I finally had the opportunity to make it into a kata a few weeks ago when I was working on another project and the steel turned out to be the wrong dimension and folded over as it was forged.
 Rather than waste it I decided to turn it into a kata while it was in the fire.
 Unfortunately I did not have the pattern with me at the workshop so I had to forge as near I could by memory, knowing the approximate blade length and width at the machi.